dheerajatmakuri/Netflix-Data-Analysis-Using-Tableau/README.md

    - Bar chart displaying the count of movies and TV shows under different rating categories (e.g., TV-MA, TV-14, TV-PG).

 5. **Total Movies and TV Shows by Years**:
-   - An area chart showing the distribution of movies and TV shows released over the years from 2008 to 2021.
+   - An area chart showing the distribution of movies and TV shows released from 2008 to 2021.

 6. **Top 10 Genres**:
-   - Bar chart listing the top 10 genres with the highest number of content pieces.
+   - Bar chart listing the top 10 genres with the most content pieces.

 7. **Movies and TV Shows Distribution**:
    - Pie chart showing the proportion of Movies vs. TV Shows in the Netflix library.